fearfulsmtry/litany-of-horror/_posts/2025-09-04-anak-part-i.md

 Chel lay rigid, staring at the door.
 She didn’t breathe for a long time.

-Finally she turned on her side, facing away, pressing herself into the edge of the mattress as if the wall could shield her.
+Finally she turned on her side, facing away, pressing herself into the edge of the mattress.

-Her eyes burned with sleeplessness.
-Her arms ached with emptiness.

-The last cry echoed in her mind.
-It had wavered at the end, almost breaking into a giggle. *Almost*.

-Chel shut her eyes tight.
+She shut her eyes.
 She told herself it was nothing, only nerves.
 But still—she felt the house holding its breath, as though something waited in the dark beyond the door.

+The last cry echoed in her mind.
+It had wavered at the end, almost breaking into a giggle. _Almost_.

 ---